 Times Tables

-The children have these stuck in their little blue books already and we are now revisiting the 4x & 8x tables (Y3) and 9x (Y4) The children will be tested and taking part in times table activities throughout the week.
+The children have these stuck in their little blue books already and we are now revisiting the tables.
+Please practise a set you are not confident in.
+The children will be tested and taking part in times table activities throughout the week.
 Using TTRS is an excellent way to practise these.

 Year 3/4 Homework Tasks